MatthewJBloom/cryptoolkit/README.md

 - [ ] Customize app (favicon, title, readme, etc)
 - [x] Implement Electron
 - [x] Add build directions to README.md
-- [ ] Implement new scripts to only have to run one script to run & one script to build (https://itnext.io/4-solutions-to-run-multiple-node-js-or-npm-commands-simultaneously-9edaa6215a93)
+- [x] ~~Implement new scripts to only have to run one script to run & one script to build (https://itnext.io/4-solutions-to-run-multiple-node-js-or-npm-commands-simultaneously-9edaa6215a93)~~ (After trying this out...
+I prefer to have the app & main processes separate during development.)
 - [ ] Implement NotificationManager and Notify (rename)
 - [ ] Tie Notif-Man & Notif into Notif-Form & List
 - [x] Research Babel/Webpack & ipcMain, contextBridge